Becoming a fraternity or sorority member can be a wonderful and life-changing experience

 A. Abide by all institutional, state and local policies regarding the possession, consumption, sale, and distribution of alcoholic beverages on their premises or at any entertainment or function given in the name of or for the benefit of the fraternity or sorority.

-a.
-Sororities and Fraternities: failure to complete this requirement will result in the postponement or withdrawal of initiation for new recruits who are not verified by the Center for Student Enrichment as attending a risk management workshop.
+- Sororities and Fraternities: failure to complete this requirement will result in the postponement or withdrawal of initiation for new recruits who are not verified by the Center for Student Enrichment as attending a risk management seminar.
 Sororities who report directly to the Panhellenic Council will face judiciary issues with the council.

 VII.
 ACCEPTABLE CONDUCT